Nicholas D. Wolfwood: Reception

 Anime Source ranked Wolfwood #75th in their Top 100 Anime Characters Survey based on 19 votes.
 Saying that "Wolfwood is the father of all badass, gun-toting priests.
 He is completely unorthodox in his methods, but still dedicated to his ministry in his own absurd way.
 Totally respecting this guy because not everyone can mesh coolness and priesthood with such finesse."
 Wolfwood ranked number 10 in the 1998 Annual Anime Grand Prix for Male Character.

 Mania.com listed him in 9th place in their 10 Biggest Bad Ass Anime Gunslingers, commenting that "Wearing the clothes of a priest and carrying a cross on his back Wolfwood roams the desert planet of Gunsmoke.
 His cross truly represents death not only in its symbolic meaning but also in the fact that it is one giant arsenal itself.
 It contains a machine gun function and rocket launcher as well as containing a rack of handguns in the anime.
 Before Wolfwood met Vash, he was a do whatever it takes individual who had no problem with dispensing lead as for his sacraments and introducing those in his way to God in a very up close manner."
 The site also listed him as the best supporting character in an anime series.
 Jian DeLeon of Complex magazine named him sixth on a list of "The 25 Most Stylish Anime Characters," labeling him "The epitome of "speak softly and carry a big stick."
 Anime News Network referred to Wolfwood as a foil to Vash due to how he challenges his pacifists methods while working together.
 DVD Talk agreed with the handling of Wolfwood, finding him to be the opposite of Vash's character, while also commenting him to be an entertaining supporting character.
 Shō Hayami's performance as Wolfwood's Japanese actor was also praised by DVD Talk due to appearing to have fun with his work and how he retains a cool personality when talking about him.
+Elena M. Aponte from Bowling Green State University wrote that Wolfwood's characterization serves to contrast Vash's values which is heavily displayed when Wolfwood kills one of Knives' men confronting him and claims that Vash's desire to save others does not make sense if he does not want to execute violence.

-In regards to his role in Stampede, Dual Shockers lamented how the removal of Milly's character negatively affects the characterization of Wolfwood as the two were into a romantic relationship in Madhouse's original series.
-The fact that Roberto and Meryl instead are quickly introduced as audience surrogates, the handling of both Wolfwood and Vash as active main character is faster executed in Orange's version allowing the duo be faster developed in the process.
 Anime News Network enjoyed the handling of Wolfwood in Stampede due to how more expanded are his relationships and backstory.
 Anime Corner acclaimed Wolfwood's backstory episode as one of the best ones in the entire season for the execution and visuals.
+The sci-fi novel This Is How You Lose the Time went viral as commented by Trigun Stampede Producer Yoshihiro Watanabe with the writers noting its rise of sales following comments by a user that kept parodying Wolfwood.
+Toussaint Egan from Polygon expressed joy in this acknowledgment as he was both a fan of El-Mohtar and Gladstone's novel and the Trigun.